-- Successful completion of the DATSE will lead to initial teacher certification as well as a Master in Education Degree.
-The DATSE is a competency-based program that is aligned to state and national standards as well as research- based educational practices.
+The program may be completed in 45 credit hours.
+Successful completion of the DATSE will lead to initial teacher certification as well as a Master in Education Degree.
+The DATSE is a competency-based program that is aligned to state and national standards as well as evidence- based educational practices.

 To meet requirements for teacher certification in the area of Cross Categorical/Mild Moderate Disabilities, DATSE graduate candidates must complete structured field experiences aligned to course work and demonstrate standards-based performances specific to the area of certification.

-Standards-based performances specific to the DATSE program may only be met in a public school K-12 setting with students diagnosed with mild/moderate disabilities.
-Field experience requirements within the DATSE program follow:
+Standards-based performances specific to the DATSE program may only be met in a public K-12 school setting with students diagnosed with mild/moderate disabilities.
+Field experience requirements within the DATSE program are as follows:

-DATSE candidates working as a paraprofessional in a public school Special Education setting must contact the School of Education and Child Development prior to their second year of the DATSE program to determine options for meeting DATSE field experience requirements leading to certification.
-The Missouri Department of Elementary and Secondary Education prefers that students in the DATSE program are teaching on a provisional certificate by the start of the second year of the program.
-Prior to or no later than the semester enrolled in EDUC 653, candidates who are working as a paraprofessional in an approved setting must provide documentation that field requirements can be met via an agreement signed by a District Supervisor.
+The Missouri Department of Elementary and Secondary Education (DESE) prefers that students in the DATSE program are teaching on a provisional certificate prior to or no later than the semester enrolled in EDUC 653.
+Candidates who are working as a paraprofessional in an approved setting must provide documentation that field requirements can be met via an agreement signed by a District Supervisor.
 In addition, a letter verifying district employment must be submitted during the semester the candidate is enrolled in EDUC 699.
-This documentation must be submitted to the School of Education and Child Development Certification Officer and Assessment Coordinator.
+This documentation must be submitted to the School of Education and Child Development Certification Officer.

 The DATSE program of study leads to a Missouri initial teaching certification in mild/moderate special education (grades K-12) and to the Master in Education degree.